cyberselkie/computer_lab_scripts/CONTRIBUTING.md

 4. Provide a clear **Title** (what was changed) and **Description** (why it was changed).
 5. Assign a reviewer from the IT team if necessary.

-Thank you for helping us maintain robust computer lab environments!
+Thank you for helping us maintain robust computer lab environments!!